 - Revenues from the production of electricity and heat when filed in the public network.

 - Loans or special tariffs for renewable energy sources "Green" tariff.

-On the territory of Ukraine, there are 18 GE Jenbacher gas engines installed to incinerate landfill gas.
-Globally, GE Jenbacher gas engines are used in more than 1,700+ landfill projects around the world.
-The companies KTS Engineering together with GE Jenbacher offer to their clients the use of accumulated experience, recommendations and ready-made solutions tested by time.
-GE's special commitment (www.ge.com/ecomagination ) is to use and develop new technologies to help customers around the world cope with growing environmental challenges and reduce the impact on the environment.
+On the territory of Ukraine, there are 18 INNIO Jenbacher gas engines installed to incinerate landfill gas.
+Globally, INNIO Jenbacher gas engines are used in more than 1,700+ landfill projects around the world.
+The companies KTS Engineering together with INNIO Jenbacher offer to their clients the use of accumulated experience, recommendations and ready-made solutions tested by time.
+INNIO's special commitment (www.ge.com/ecomagination ) is to use and develop new technologies to help customers around the world cope with growing environmental challenges and reduce the impact on the environment.